scrtdd

 Unit: sec

-End of data window to cross-correlate with respect to pick time (+/- secs).
-Default is 0.75.
+End of the data window to cross-correlate, relative to the pick time (+/- seconds).
+Default is 1.00.

 profile.$name.crossCorrelation.s-phase.maxDelay